sphars/spencerharston.com/src/now.md

 ## Watching

-Finally on Netflix: _Mr.
-Robot_.
-Finishing up the last season.
+Looking into several options, like _Orphan Black_ now that it's on Netflix.
+Some days wish I opted for an Apple TV subscription, they've got lots I'm interested in.

-As always, the newest season of _The Great British Baking Show_.
+As always, finishing the latest season of _The Great British Baking Show_.

 ## Listening

+The real-time listening, thanks to Last.fm:

 <now-playing username="spencer314" recents="true"></now-playing>

 ## Playing

-Picked up _Fallout 4_ again, resuming my playthrough from nearly two years ago (if I can remember what I was doing of course).
+Still working through _Fallout 4_, decided to follow a walkthrough so that I could keep focus on the next thing to do.
+Probably about half-way done with everything.

 Giving _Balatro_ a go on my Steam Deck.
 Managed to win my third round!